ilios/user-guide/courses-and-sessions/courses/edit-objective.md

 # Add Vocabulary Term(s)

-This process is similar to the one detailed above attaching MeSH Terms to Course Objectives.
-Using the same Course Objective as in the previous section, this process is started as shown below.
+This process is similar to the one detailed below which pertains to attaching MeSH Terms to Course Objectives.
+Using the same Course Objective as in the following section, this process is started as shown below.

 ![click "Add New" to start the process](../../images/course_objectives/addvocab1.png)